26 Sep 18

 What about the competition?

 Of course, it wouldn’t be a well-informed business decision if you don’t consider the other options available on the market.
+The same way you’d consider multiple models when shopping for a computer, whether to go for a HP Zbook vs EliteBook or an Apple or Dell.
 The other infamous competitor is none other than Shopify.
 There are certainly many similarities in what these two can offer but WooCommerce definitely wins in the customisability and flexibility game.

 Whilst Shopify tries to offer a simple out-of-the-box solution with a seemingly cheaper cost that covers ‘everything’, it inevitably also means that the flexibility to grow and increase functionality is a little more limited.
 It offers a subscription-based service with a few tiers to choose from depending on your business size and needs (Lite, Basic, Shopify, Advanced Shopify).